dinarly/Story/README.md

 “A nerve impulse is sent through the neuron.”

-“This is the Axon, and these are the Dendrites.”
+“This is the Axon — the transmitter, and these are the Dendrites — the receivers.”

 Abdallah interrupted: “If there is a gap between the neurons — how does the signal continue across that gap?”